+110 of the scriptures.
 1. According to Deuteronomy 5:29, what is God's great desire for His people?
 NOTES: For the New Testament believer, God has made this desire a reality!
 He has justified us and freed us from the condemnation of sin.
 He has regenerated us and given us a new heart that desires to do His will.
 Finally, He has given us both His Word to guide us and His Spirit to teach and strengthen us.
 Although sin is still a painful reality for every believer, we have been given the means to overcome it and to live a life marked by joyful obedience.

-- 2. According to Deuteronomy 5:1, what are the three appropriate responses of the believer to the commandments of God? - a.
-To H\\\\\\ them.
-The command is from the Hebrew word shema.
+2. According to Deuteronomy 5:1, what are the three appropriate responses of the believer to the commandments of God? a.
+Hthem.
+The command is from the Hebrew word shema .
 In this context and many others (e.g. Deuteronomy 6:4), it is not just a call to hear but to obey what is heard.
 The phrase, "in your hearing," is literally, "in your ears."
-God has spoken plainly; the question is, "Do we have ears to hear?" (see Mark 4:9, 23). - b.
-To L\\\\\\ them.
+God has spoken plainly; the question is, "Do we have ears to hear?" (see Mark 4:9, 23). b.
+L them.
 A superficial hearing of God's will does not produce obedience.
 Obedience can and should flow from a profound knowledge of God's will.
 We should devote ourselves to understanding all that God has revealed about Himself.

-- c.
-O\\\\\\.
-The phrase is literally, "observe to do them."
-We are to learn so that we might do.
-The goal of study is the transformation of our thoughts, attitudes, words, and deeds. - 3.
-Ezra 7:10 is a powerful example of the threefold relationship that every believer ought to have with the Scriptures.
-We considered this text only a few chapters ago, but it is worth repeating until we learn to do it!
-According to this text, Ezra set his heart to do what three things? - a.
-To S\\\\\\ the Law of the Lord.
-From the Hebrew word darash, which is literally translated, "to seek."
-In our study of the Word of God, we are seeking, as one who seeks for great treasure. - b.
-To P\\\\\\ the Law of the Lord.
-Throughout the Scriptures, we are warned that we must be "doers" of the Word and not merely "hearers" who delude themselves (James 1:22-25; Matthew 7:21). - c.
-To T\\\\\\ the Law of the Lord.
-It is often said that the Christian who does not share the truth that he receives becomes like a stagnant pool.
-The Word that flows into us ought to flow out to others. - 4.
-According to the following Scriptures, how should we respond to God's commands? - a.
-Deuteronomy 5:32-33 b.
+C. c.
+O them C serve to do them."
+We are to learn so that we formation of our thoughts, attitudes, words, a e might do.
+The goal of study is the transha [,] rep Ezra 7:10 is a powerful example of the threefold have with the Scriptures.
+We considered this tex repeating until we learn to do it!
+According to the things? t only a few chapters ago, but it is worth a. a.
+To S the Law of the Lord. literally translated, "to seek."
+In our study of who seeks for great treasure. b. b.
+To P the Law of the warned that we must be "doers" of the Wo themselves (James 1:22-25; Matthew 7:21). c. c.
+To T the Law of the Lo does not share the truth that he receives bed flows into us ought to flow out to others.
+4. Ac According to the following Scriptures, how should we respond to God's commands? a. a.
+Deuteronomy 5:32-33 b. b.
 Joshua 22:5